awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/organizations-sharing.md

      1. From the **Actions** menu, select **View License** to view the license for that product in the License Manager console\.

+## Sharing your licenses<a name="sharing-licenses"></a>

+Only AMI, container, machine learning, and data products have licenses that can be shared\.

 **Note**
 Subscriptions in AWS Marketplace have an **Access level** shown in the product details\.
 Products with an **Agreement** level have a license that you can use and share with other accounts in your organization\.
 Products with an **Entitlement** level are licenses that have been shared with your account—you can use these products, but you can't share them\.
-Only AMI, container, and machine learning products have licenses that can be shared\.

-From License Manager, you can share your license with other accounts in your organization\.
-For more details about using License Manager with AWS managed licenses, see [ Granted licenses](https://docs.aws.amazon.com/license-manager/latest/userguide/granted-licenses.html) and [Seller issued licenses](https://docs.aws.amazon.com/license-manager/latest/userguide/granted-licenses.html) in the *AWS License Manager User Guide*\.
+You can share your license with other accounts in your organization using AWS License Manager\.
+For more details about using License Manager with AWS managed licenses, see [Granted licenses](https://docs.aws.amazon.com/license-manager/latest/userguide/granted-licenses.html) and [Seller issued licenses](https://docs.aws.amazon.com/license-manager/latest/userguide/seller-issued-licenses.html) in the *AWS License Manager User Guide*\.

 **Note**
 For products that are restricted to specific AWS Regions, an account you share your license with can only activate the license if the account is within an allowed Region\.

+## Tracking license usage<a name="tracking-lic-usage"></a>

+You can track your usage based license metrics for AMI and SaaS products with AWS License Manager by selecting the **Usage dashboard** tab in each respective license\.

+For more information about using License Manager to track your license usage, see [Granted licenses](https://docs.aws.amazon.com/license-manager/latest/userguide/granted-licenses.html) in the *AWS License Manager User Guide*\.